San Jose Prenuptial Agreement Attorneys

 There are several benefits to getting a prenuptial agreement, including:

-• Protecting your assets: If you have significant assets, such as a home, a business, or an inheritance, a prenup can help you protect these assets in the event of a divorce.
+- Protecting your assets: If you own significant assets like a home, business, or inheritance, a prenup can help safeguard those assets during a divorce.

-• Protecting yourself from debt: If your partner has significant debt, a prenup can help ensure that you will not be responsible for this debt in the event of a divorce.
+- Protecting yourself from debt: If your partner carries large debts, a prenup can help ensure you do not become responsible for those debts after divorce.

-• Protecting your estate plan: If you have children from a previous relationship or marriage, a prenup can help ensure that your estate plan is protected and that your children will receive the inheritance you intended for them.
+- Protecting your estate plan: If you have children from an earlier relationship or marriage, a prenup can help preserve your estate plan and protect the inheritance for those children.

 Call (408) 676-1814 or contact us online to schedule a consultation with our team today.